 John Milton coined this phrase for the first time in his masque “Comus.”
 It reads as, “Turn forth her silver lining on the night, And casts a gleam over this tufted grove.”
 Following Milton, it again appeared in The Dublin Magazine, Volume-1 in 1840.
 From then to onward, silver lining and clouds are always referred as John Milton’s clouds, and they have become proverbial expressions.

-First time, John Milton had used a phrase “silver lining” in his poem “Comus” as given below;
+The first time John Milton used the phrase “silver lining” in his poem “Comus” is given below:

 “I see ye visibly, and now believe